chrismortega/node_saver_ts/ReadMe.md

 package-lock.json | helps manage the node_modules dependancies
 tsconfig.json | typscript compilation options
 webpack.config.ts | tells webpack where the code is.
 Includes the hot module replacement plugin to monitor the code for changes and recompile when required
+Dockerfile | configures the creation of each layer of a docker image